Did you know that the holidays are the perfect time to develop a gift PR guide?

 2) Determine which products people will appreciate

 You need to consider which products people will appreciate as gifts.
 Make sure you identify what products will entertain and delight the recipient.
 You need to answer the following questions: Is it more likely to appeal to a busy parent, a tech-savvy friend, or a beauty product enthusiast?
-Is there anything special that your target audience would appreciate from your bran?
+Is there anything special that your target audience would appreciate from your brand?
 Examples include vegan ingredients, organic products, or local products.
 You should use the answers you come up with to develop the first draft of your gift guide.

 Additionally, you should also consider seasonality while building your gift guide.
 Given that majority of holiday gifting occurs in the winter, you should concentrate on products that are appropriate for the season.
 For example, if your brand is promoting essential oil-infused moisturizers, focus on promoting the peppermint version rather than the lavender one.